dustinpfister/blog_posts/_posts/threejs-plane.md

 ### 5.1 - Video1 project using r0 of object grid wrap

-The first video that I made for this blog posr made use of r0 of [my object grid wrap module threejs example](/2022/05/20/threejs-examples-object-grid-wrap/) that you can read about more at this post if interested.
+The first video that I made for this blog post made use of r0 of [my object grid wrap module threejs example](/2022/05/20/threejs-examples-object-grid-wrap/) that you can read about more at this post if interested.
+Here I have the additional code that i am using on top of the use of that module to create the desired end effect.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/PvBaddSz-xs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>